 The Company is listed on the TSX Venture Exchange, having the symbol CCMI as well as the OTCQB Venture Market in the United States, having the symbol RIINF.
-The consolidated financial results include Canadian Critical Minerals Inc. and its wholly-owned subsidiaries, Pickle Lake Minerals Inc. (subsequent to December 23, 2020 acquisition) and Purcell Basin Minerals Inc., and its wholly-owned subsidiaries Bull River Mineral Corporation,

-Gallowai Metal Mining Corporation, and Grand Mineral Corporation.
+The consolidated financial results include Canadian Critical Minerals Inc. and its wholly-owned subsidiaries, Pickle Lake Minerals Inc. (subsequent to December 23, 2020 acquisition until November 1, 2023 when 61% was sold) and Purcell Basin Minerals Inc., and its wholly-owned subsidiaries Bull River Mineral Corporation, Gallowai Metal Mining Corporation, and Grand Mineral Corporation.

-2. HIGHLIGHTS OF THE QUARTER AND SUBSEQUENT
+2. HIGHLIGHTS OF THE SIX MONTHS AND SUBSEQUENT

-Highlights for the three month ended August 31, 2023 include:
+Highlights for the six month ended November 30, 2023 and subsequent include: